MattW0/Sors/Assets/Resources/Rules/rules.md

 </figure>

 #### The Phases
-A turn of *Sors* has 9 phases, 3 of which are mandatory and 6 are optional.
-At the beginning of the turn, players choose 2 out of the 6 optional phases.
-Both players play ALL phases that ANY player picked.
+A turn of _Sors_ has nine phases, three of which are mandatory and six are optional.
+At the beginning of the turn, players choose two out of the six optional phases.
+Both players always play all mandatory phases and, in addition, ALL phases that ANY player picked.
 At the beginning of a phase, each player gets an effect described in the table below.
-Additionally, everyone who picked an optional phase, also gets the bonus at the beginning of that phase.
+Everyone who picked an optional phase, also gets the bonus at the beginning of that phase.
 Most phases are split into distinct steps, more to those detail later (TODO: Add ref).
 The phases are played in the following order, skipping the optional ones that NEITHER player has picked:

 | Phase    | Optional | Effect | Bonus |  Steps
 | -------- | ------- | ------- | ------- | -------